 As an Amazon Associate I earn from qualifying purchases.

-It is that time of the year, where it is time to transplant your tomato seedlings into their final spot for the summer growing season.
-In this article, I will share with you how to transplant tomato seedlings whether you plan to plant them in pots or the traditional way in the ground.
+(Update April 2020) It is that time of the year, where it is time to transplant tomato seedlings into their final spot for the summer growing season.
+In this article, I will share with you tips on how to transplant tomato seedlings whether you plan to plant them in pots or the traditional way in the ground.